nainika0305/MIPS_Processor_Design/README.md

 The following programs have been implemented in MIPS assembly language:

-Finding the Factorial of a Number:
+1. Finding the Factorial of a Number:
 This program computes the factorial of a given integer using iterative logic.

-Sorting an Array Using Selection Sort:
+2. Sorting an Array Using Selection Sort:
 This program sorts an array of integers in ascending order using the selection sort algorithm.

-Searching a Number in an Array Using Binary Search:
+3. Searching a Number in an Array Using Binary Search:
 This program performs a binary search to find a specified number within a sorted array.

-Report contains the report (PDF) documenting the assignment details, including explanations, assumptions, and results.
+**Report**: contains the report (PDF) documenting the assignment details, including explanations, assumptions, and results.

 **Instructions to Run - **